vercel/examples/edge-functions/maintenance-page/README.md

 yarn create next-app --example https://github.com/vercel/examples/tree/main/edge-functions/maintenance-page
 ```

+#### Set up environment variables

 Copy the `.env.example` file in this directory to `.env.local` (which will be ignored by Git):

 ```bash
 cp .env.example .env.local
 ```

-This example connects to a default Edge Config via the `EDGE_CONFIG` environment variable.
-You can replace it with your own Edge Config to be able to flip maintenance mode on or off.
-If you use your own Edge Config, it needs to have this content
+This example requires you to set up an Edge Config and store its connection string in the `EDGE_CONFIG` environment variable.
+Fill the Edge Config you create with this content:

 ```json
 { "isInMaintenanceMode": true }